-All housing proposals will need to:

-- (i) Be of a high-quality design, in keeping with the immediate surroundings, respect and where possible enhance the natural, built and historic environment of the Neighbourhood Plan Area including the Kington Conservation Area; - (ii) Take every opportunity to incorporate local heritage features, materials and traditions to reinforce local distinctiveness and provide a strong sense of place.
+l hous ing proposals will need to: (i) Be of a high-quality design, in keeping with the immediate surroundings, respect and where possible enhance the natural, built and historic environment of the Neighbourhood Plan Area including the Kington Conservation Area; (ii) take every opportunity to incorporate local heritage features, materials and traditions to reinforce local distinctiveness and provide a strong sense of place.
 Stone, timber cladding or rendered walls and slate roofs will be preferred to large areas of dark or bright red brick.
-For Kington Town, local heritage features have been defined and are provided at Appendix 3 of this Plan; - (iii) Protect important open spaces, views, biodiversity and landscape setting and where possible enhance landscape quality and include multi-functional green infrastructure; - (iv) Be of a scale, form and layout which meets local housing need, complements the character of the area and protects residential amenity; - Provide new homes which comply with or are better than The Greater London Authority Space Standards (2006); - (v) Include energy efficient measures, renewable energy generation and deliver sustainable design including water conservation measures; - (vi) Include safe access, sufficient vehicle parking provision for users and cycle storage in conformity with Herefordshire Highways Design Guidance: - (vii) Supply all dwellings with rain-water butts and space for recycling and waste bins; - (viii) Provide community amenity space; - (ix) Be located on sites that lie outside the flood zone 2 and 3 areas as defined by the Environment Agency; - (x) Include appropriate sustainable urban drainage systems and flood storage measures to ensure that any new development does not result in an increase in surface water run-off and aims to reduce existing run-off where possible; - (xi) Connect to existing mains-water infrastructure network where possible. - (xii) Development proposals will need to accord with Policies SD3 and SD4 of the Core Strategy; - (xiii) Be developed within the capacity of the local infrastructure.
+For Kington Town, local heritage features have been defined and are provided at Appendix 3 of this Plan; (iii) be of a scale, form and layout which meets local housing need, complements the character of the area and protects residential amenity; (iv) include energy efficient measures, renewable energy generation and deliver sustainable design including water conservation measures; (v) include safe access, sufficient vehicle parking provision for users and cycle storage in conformity with Herefordshire Highways Design Guidance; (vi) supply all dwellings with rain-water butts and space for recycling and waste bins; (vii) provide multi-functional green infrastructure and community amenity space proportionate to the number of dwellings.
+Contributions to new or improved off-site provision nearby may be acceptable only for small housing developments where it is not feasible to provide open space on site. (viii) be located on sites that lie outside the flood zone 2 and 3 areas as define by the Environment Agency; (ix) development proposals will be required to accord with Policy SD3 and SD4 of the core strategy; and (x) be developed within the capacity of the local infrastructure.

-9.4.49 Policy KANP H5 identifies housing design criteria which addresses issues raised by the community through consultation.
+9.4.54 Policy KANP H5 identifies housing design criteria which addresses issues raised by the community through consultation.
 These criteria need to be fully addressed and used to inform future residential proposals.
-In addition, and as part of this KANP, a Characterisation Study was undertaken for Kington Town which identified key design/heritage features and local materials all of which need to be incorporated into future proposals for the area.
+In addition, and as part of this KANP, a Character Appraisal - Kington (February 2016) was undertaken for Kington Town which identified key design/heritage features and local materials all of which need to be incorporated into future proposals for the area.
 This will ensure that future developments are locally distinctive and preserve as well as contribute positively to its environs including that of the Kington Conservation Area.